Many think the Third Commandment merely prohibits profane speech. In reality, it regulates the purity and quality of our worship of the great God.

-Many people think the third commandment deals only with euphemisms and swearing, but it actually goes much deeper than that!
-John Ritenbaugh explains that this commandment regulates the quality of our worship and involves glorifying God in every aspect of life.
+Many think the third commandment deals only with euphemisms and swearing, but it goes much deeper.
+It regulates the quality of our worship and glorifying God.

 It is revealed that Jesus was Emmanuel—that is, "God with us"—GOD in the human flesh.
 He was both God and man.
 He was divine, as well as human.
 Can God die?
 Was Jesus really dead, or did only His body die?
 Was Jesus the Divine One alive . . .

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.